 Here is a brief overview of obtaining emotional distress damages in Georgia and the 11th Circuit more broadly.
-If you have a question about credit reporting errors, identity theft, or mixed files, contact my office.
+If you have a question about being mistakenly reported dead, credit reporting errors, identity theft, or mixed files, contact my office.

 Basics of the Fair Credit Reporting Act: